Mueang Uthong: Excavation and finds

+Setting and trade

 The city of Uthong was located on the bank of the Nam Chorakhe Suphan River (currently called Khlong Chorakhe Sam Phan).
-Because the boundary of the Palaeo-gulf extended more northward than the present-day shoreline, the trading ship easily navigated to the city by the Nam Chorakhe Suphan River, making Uthong play a role as an important port city in the area, along with the Funan's port city of Óc Eo in present-day southern Vietnam.
+The boundary of the Palaeo-gulf lay further north than the present-day shoreline, so trading ships could reach the city by the Nam Chorakhe Suphan River.
+That made Uthong an important port of the region, along with the Funan's port city of Óc Eo in present-day southern Vietnam.
+Baker and Pasuk report that recent research has the sea receding earlier than once thought, with the coastline settling near its present position by 500 CE.
+That revises the long-held view that the lower gulf was under water in the first millennium and that many Dvaravati sites then stood on the coast.
+Murphy reports Trongjai Hutangkura's reconsideration of the old shoreline as finding that the survey it rests on overestimated the height of the mean sea level, and that what was mapped as coast was a floodplain.

 The ancient city of Uthong also had trade contacts with the West, from the Indians to the Greeks and Romans in the Mediterranean Sea, that expanded the sea trade to countries in Southeast Asia and China.
 Evidence found in the area, including glazed Chinese ceramics from the Tang dynasty, beads and jewelry from India, Persian wares, and many other decorations from Greece, Rome, China, and the Middle East, proves the area was contacted by external territories.
 The trade also brought Brahmanism and Buddhism from India to U-Thong, making it the first settlement to practice such religions in the region.

-Dvaravati Kingdom: 7th-11th century
+Dvaravati period: 7th–11th century

 Early 7th century political entities in the Menam and Mekhong Valleys.

-During the 6th-7th centuries, Uthong was considered one of the centers of Dvaravati culture.
-Antiques were found scattered in the ancient ruins as well as along the banks of Khlong Chorakhe Sam Phan from Phanom Thuan District of Kanchanaburi Province to Don Chedi District and U Thong District of Suphan Buri Province.